 This work is humbling, challenging, and deeply rewarding.
 I am constantly edged to examine myself and to awaken more presence and compassion for my clients and for myself.
 It is truly a never-ending process of evolution, growth, and change.
 For me, developing relationships is the most fulfilling and rewarding aspect of what I do.
 Witnessing courageous people willing share parts of their journey with me is an amazing honor.
 As my clients work towards feeling more empowered and connecting with their innate wholeness, I become more whole as well.
 We don’t heal in isolation.

 As a student at Southwestern College, I received a wealth of heart knowledge and was able to form a foundation that has pivoted my healing work in ways I would not have had otherwise.
 I learned how to care for myself and how to look within without judgment.
-My vision quest in Canyon de Chelly was probably my most powerful experience that was a force in propelling me into my future.
+My wilderness fast in Canyon de Chelly was probably my most powerful experience that was a force in propelling me into my future.
 If I had to offer any words of wisdom for prospective students, I would invite them to envision exactly how they would like to see themselves in this profession.
 I understand this is a process that might not remain the same throughout the program but I think it’s important to go in with a sense of intention.
 This work is not easy and it takes an unwavering connection with serving community in order to sustain.
 If students are intending to have a large income after graduation, this is very uncommon and probably not going to happen, especially living in a very impoverished state.
 However, it’s definitely possible to make ends meet and this work is greatly needed.

 I began this field with much idealism, which over time slowly began to dim.
 I’m now more realistic and very intentional about reigniting my passion for this important work, and I am viewing it with greater honesty, curiosity, and excitement.
 Releasing my expectations and attachment to outcome has also been helpful.
 I had to learn as I went along, which I think is one of the best ways to learn.
 However, if I had it to do over, I wish someone had told me to slow down a bit, allow myself to fumble at times, and be more present with the entirety of my experience.
 Overall, I wouldn’t really change anything.
 I will just continue to stay tuned in and never stop listening.